kjuhi-18/Basic-C-Programs/Character Transformation/README.md

 **Input:**

 ```
-Enter a character: a
+Enter the lower case character: a
+Enter the Upper case character: Z
 ```

 **Output:**

 ```
-Uppercase equivalent: A
+a character in the upper case is: A
+Z character in the lower case is: z
 ```

 ---